falconry/falcon/README.rst

 and deploy.

-**Flexible.** Falcon is not opinionated when it comes to talking to databases rendering content, authorizing requests, etc. You are free to mix and match your own favorite libraries.
+**Flexible.** Falcon is not opinionated when it comes to talking to databases, rendering content, authorizing requests, etc. You are free to mix and match your own favorite libraries.
 Falcon apps work with any WSGI server, and run great under `CPython 2.6-2.7, PyPy, Jython 2.7, and CPython 3.3-3.5 <https://travis-ci.org/falconry/falcon>`__.